 Business process reengineering (BPR) and enterprise resource planning (ERP) implementation go hand-in-hand, but should BPR and an ERP implementation be done separately or concurrently?
 Acumatica CEO Jon Roskill has the answers.

 Doing Business Process Reengineering independently, before an ERP business process implementation, can identify software modifications to make “the software fit the process.”
 The modification of a tightly integrated ERP system can complicate upgrades to future releases and diminish the useful life and ROI of the overall ERP investment.

-Whether you do BPR first or concurrently with ERP implementation, you may get to the same place.
+Whether you do Business Process Reengineering first or concurrently with ERP implementation, you may get to the same place.
 However, doing BPR as an integral part of ERP implementation may bring together more expertise and alternatives, which can yield a better result.